bryanjrose/ExData_Plotting1/run_analysis_codebook.md

 ##Code book - bryanjrose 4/22/15

 The output of run_analysis.R is a table of 180 observations in 88 variables.
 Observations are a summarized average of the mean and standard deviations for each respective variable.
+All measurements are in normalized units bounded between [-1,1]

 #####Grouped variables:
 - "TestSubject" =	 Individual Test subjects who perfomed the activities (numbered 1-30)
 - "ActivityName" =  Nature of activity ocurring during measurment (Laying, sitting, standing, walking, walking upstairs, walking downstairs)

 #####Individual variable naming conventions:
-- t = time domain measurement
+- t = time domain measurement (captured at constant 50 Hz)
-- f = frequency domain measurement
+- f = frequency domain measurement (fast fourier transform of t domain)
 - Body = body motion component
 - Gravity = gravitational motion component
 - angle = angular velocity